Why You Won’t Succeed at Overcoming Narcotics Addiction without Professional Treatment

 Encouragement Is Necessary

-Studies have proven over and over that individuals going through addiction recovery need the encouragement of a social support network in order to experience the best results.
-Family members, friends, and other loved ones can be essential in this process, but as stated by the NIDA, their participation truly helps to “strengthen and extend treatment benefits.”
+Studies have proven many times that individuals going through addiction recovery need the encouragement of a social support network to experience the best results.
+Family members, friends, and other loved ones can be essential in this process, but their participation truly helps to strengthen and extend treatment benefits.

-A person still needs to attend treatment even if they have the encouragement and support of their loved ones for a number of reasons.
-For one, your support network can always be stronger, and your doctors, nurses, therapists, and even other patients at the facility can become part of this.
-In addition, these individuals will often understand your situation better than your loved ones will.
-Having both layers of support will go even farther toward strengthening your recovery and allowing you to create real change.
+A person should attend treatment even if they have the encouragement and support of their loved ones for several reasons.
+Your support network can always be stronger, and your doctors, nurses, therapists, and even other patients at the facility can become part of this.
+In addition, these individuals often understand your situation better than your loved ones.
+Having both layers of support goes even further toward strengthening your recovery and allowing you to create real change.

 Do I Need Addiction Treatment?